vlehtola/imageEnhancementBuiltEnvironment/README.md

 # imageEnhancementBuiltEnvironment
+This repository contains the source code and material of an image enhancement method published in the following scientific article:
-Image Enhancement for Feature Detection in Built Environment, ComSIS 2015
+Image Enhancement for Feature Detection in Built Environment Lehtola VV, Rönnholm P, ComSIS 2015